fw-ai-external/reward-kit/development/CONTRIBUTING.md

 # Run with coverage report
 .venv/bin/pytest --cov=reward_kit

+# Run only Docker-dependent tests
+.venv/bin/pytest tests/ -m docker

+# Run MCP agent integration tests
+.venv/bin/pytest tests/mcp_agent/ -v

+# Run slow integration tests
+.venv/bin/pytest tests/ -m slow
 ```

+#### Test Categories

+Tests are organized using pytest markers:

+- `docker`: Tests that require Docker to be available (automatically skipped if Docker CLI not found)
+- `slow`: Tests that take a long time to run (useful for CI optimization)
+- `integration`: Integration tests that may require external services

+#### Docker-based Tests

+Some tests require Docker to run MCP server containers.
+These tests:
+- Are automatically skipped if Docker CLI is not available
+- Can be run separately using `pytest -m docker`
+- Are excluded from regular CI runs to avoid Docker-in-Docker complexity
+- Have a dedicated CI job that runs on main branch or when specifically requested

+#### Legacy Test Scripts

+The `scripts/testing/` directory contains legacy shell scripts for running MCP agent tests:
+- `run_filesystem_rl_example_test.sh`: End-to-end filesystem RL example
+- `run_mcp_test.sh`: MCP intermediary server test

+These scripts are maintained for backwards compatibility but pytest is preferred for new development.

 We can focus on tests/ and examples/ folder for now since there are a lot of other repos